 Rep. Petri believes we should give consumers, rather than government bureaucrats or insurance companies, more responsibility for decisions regarding their health care.
 The health care bill of 2010 gives the government unprecedented authority over the regulation of health insurance.
 It does nothing to incentivize consumer driven health plans which encourage individuals to take care of themselves, save for future medical expenses and comparison shop to find the best health care at the most reasonable cost.
 Most importantly, consumer driven plans put into motion the incentive structure throughout the health care delivery system that will slow the rising cost of health care.

-Rep. Petri will monitor the implementation of the new health care law and work with my colleagues to repeal the many destructive provisions of the law and replace them with legislative proposals that seek to reform the health care delivery system in order to lower health care costs and increase access to quality care--without adding to the debt.
+Rep. Petri will monitor the implementation of the new health care law and work with his colleagues to repeal the many destructive provisions of the law and replace them with legislative proposals that seek to reform the health care delivery system in order to lower health care costs and increase access to quality care--without adding to our nation's deficit.

 Other Health Care Initiatives